mimjahratul/PSYCH403/Assignment3/Readme.md

 print(sub_code + subnr_str)
 ```
-Adding subnr_str to sub_code will produce the output 'sub2' because they are both string types and subnr_int is an int typestring and int can not be added
+Adding subnr_str to sub_code will produce the output 'sub2' because they are both string types and subnr_int is an int type.
+String and int can not be added

 2. Operations to create the outputs:
 ```